Sales apprenticeships

 How do I become a sales apprentice?

-You should apply for an apprenticeship in the same way as you would a job.
+You apply for an apprenticeship in the same way as you would a job.
 This involves doing some thorough research to make sure that you're aware of what the apprenticeship involves and tailoring your application to match it.

 It will likely be an online application that requires you to submit your CV and a cover letter, but methods can vary so check before applying.
 To get you started, take a look at our example apprenticeship cover letter.